 EACH PARTICIPANT SHOULD SELF-SCREEN PRIOR TO ARRIVAL AT TRAINING TO ENSURE THEY DO NOT HAVE ANY OF THE FOLLOWING SYMPTOMS (CONFIRMED BY A PARENT FOR THOSE UNDER AGE 18), AS THESE ARE POTENTIAL INDICATORS OF COVID-19 INFECTION.
 CHECK NEGATIVE CHECK POSITIVE A high temperature (above 37.8°C) Some clubs may include on-site temperature checking of participants as part of their SOP, this is more relevant to clubs who employ medical staff.
 A new continuous cough.
 Shortness of breath.
 A sore throat.
 Loss of or change in normal sense of taste or smell.
 Feeling generally unwell.
 Persistent tiredness Been in close contact with/living with a suspected or confirmed case of Covid-19 in the previous two weeks.
-Are there any local restrictions in place which prevent your planned visit taking place for the safety of you, or your community?
+Finally, are you or anyone in your household/bubble self-isolating whilst waiting for a test or test results for Covid-19?